tarantool/cartridge-java/README.md

 Java 1.8 or higher is required for building and using this driver.

-##Building
+## Building

+Docker accessible to the current user is required for running integration tests.
-This driver is deployed to Maven central, so you are not required to build it yourself to use.
-But if you want to, you can use `./mvnw verify` to run unit tests and `./mvnw test -Pintegration` to run integration tests (Docker accessible to curent user is required)
+Use `./mvnw verify` to run unit tests and `./mvnw test -Pintegration` to run integration tests.
+Use `./mvnw install` for installing the artifact locally.

 ## Contributing